You’re tired of thinking about what happened.

 Aspire Counseling has therapists who are trained in evidence based trauma therapies such as Prolonged Exposure (PE), Trauma-Focused Cognitive Behavioral Therapy, Cognitive Processing Therapy (CPT) and Eye Movement Desensitization and Reprocessing (EMDR).
 We will work with you to find the treatment that will take you from fear to confidence; from dread to hope and from broken to whole.

-You deserve to find relief from your PTSD symptoms like difficulty sleeping, intrusive memories, feeling depressed and anxious.
+You deserve to find relief from your PTSD symptoms like difficulty sleeping, intrusive memories, self doubt, feeling depressed and anxious.
 Regardless of where you are in the healing process, as a Columbia, MO area counseling center, healing starts here.

 Symptoms of Post Traumatic Stress Disorder

 Signs that you might be developing Post Traumatic Stress Disorder (PTSD) include feeling jumpy, avoiding things that remind you of traumatic events in your past, difficulty sleeping/nightmares, having moments where it feels like you are reliving the trauma, difficulty concentrating, withdrawing from others or feeling depressed.
 You don’t have to live with these symptoms of PTSD.
 Trauma treatment can help you recover from PTSD symptoms.